Renting? We've got you covered

-What cover is available for renters if they are injured or become seriously ill?
+What cover is available for renters if they're injured, become seriously ill or die?

 If you’re renting your home, have you thought about what might happen to your tenancy if you were to be injured, become seriously ill or even pass away?
 Knowing you and your loved ones are financially protected can be a heavy weight lifted.